 I’ve written a book, published in the Summer of 2014, called “The Special Parent’s Handbook”, a hands-on, practical parenting manual for parents of children who are different.

 Diagnosed 2012, with my first chemo treatment the same week as the funeral of a friend who died of breast cancer.
 Had 8 cycles of FEC-T chemo, and then requested a genetic test – a BRCA2 mutation diagnosed in November 2012.
 As a result, I took the decision to have a double mastectomy and reconstruction (Becker expanders) and had the operation the day after leaving a job of 13 years.
 After a year out to travel, in 2014 I was proud to help form #bccww.

 Back at work full time, on Tamoxifen, considering removing my ovaries, and planning more adventures.

 It’s nice to have a place to go where everyone is welcoming and inclusive.
-We all say that we appreciate that opportunity to talk to people who know a bit of what it’s like for us, who can sympathize with our situation when we have a bad day, who are willing to listen to all of our concerns, and who cheer when we have good news to share.
+We all say that we appreciate that opportunity to talk to people who know what it’s like to have breast cancer, who can sympathize with our situation when we have a bad day, who are willing to listen to all of our concerns, and who cheer when we have good news to share.

 The people on the chat and indeed on Twitter, are in touch with each other all the time, are a real mixture.
 Young and old.
 Younger than you would ever imagine, sadly.

 If you would like to get involved, talk to us at #bccww on Tuesdays at 9pm UK time.
-We’d love to hear from you.
+We’d love to see you on the chats.